LJPZebra/thesis_bg/readme.md

 ### Parameters optimization

-One may also want to determine the optimal tracking parameters, i.e., with a $P_{swap}$ close to 0 as possible.
-Provided that the ground-truth is known for at least one movie of a system, for example, by a careful manual post-processing.
+One may also want to determine the optimal tracking parameters, i.e., with a $P_{swap}$ as close to 0 as possible.
+Provided that the ground-truth is known for at least one movie, for example, by a careful manual post-processing.
 It is possible to leverage FastTrack's speed to explore the parameters space and minimize $P_{swap}$.
 The optimized parameters found that way can be used to track other similar movies with a minimal error rate.
-The workflow of the method is depicted in the Figure [4.4](#part_1:fig_4){reference-type="ref" reference="part_1:fig_4"}-A. As the exploration of the whole parameters space requires to perform at least thousands of trackings, such an
+The workflow of the method is depicted in Figure [4.4](#part_1:fig_4){reference-type="ref" reference="part_1:fig_4"}-A. As the exploration of the whole parameters space requires to perform at least thousands of trackings, such an